Pork Tenderloin Medallions with Mushroom Gravy

 For the Gravy

 • Fresh white mushrooms.
 Washed and sliced.
+Feel free to substitute another type of mushroom if you wish.

 • Fresh garlic.
 Minced.

-The above ingredients combine to create a deeply flavored, savory gravy that's tempting enough to lick off your plate!
-But if you happen to be more sophisticated than that, serve this dish over rice or egg noodles (my personal favorite) to soak up all of that gravy goodness. 😉
+But if you happen to be more sophisticated than that, serve your Pork Tenderloin Medallions over rice or egg noodles (my personal favorite) to soak up all of that gravy goodness. 😉

-How to Make Pork Tenderloin with Mushroom Gravy
+How to Make Pork Tenderloin Medallions

 This recipe is quick, easy, and straightforward!